strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.4.5 =
 * BUG: Fixed broken links when adminpages/admin_header.php is loaded outside of the PMPro settings tabs.
+* BUG: Fixed issue with PMPro page templates being loaded from child themes.
+(Thanks, SeventhQueen)
+* BUG: Fixed bug where gateway subscriptions would sometimes be cancelled even if an admin unchecked the "cancel at gateway" option when changing a users level on the edit user page.
+(Thanks, Scott Noelle)
+* ENHANCEMENT: Added debugging to the Braintree webhook.
+Use define('PMPRO_BRAINTREE_WEBHOOK_DEBUG', true); in your wp-config.php to have debug emails sent to the admin when the Braintree webhook is hit.
+* ENHANCEMENT: Updated email fields on checkout and billing update form to use the "email" field type instead of "text".
+If you need to revert this back to "text" type, use the pmpro_email_field_type filter like this: apply_filters('pmpro_email_field_type', '__return_false'); (Thanks, Yann Kozon)
+* ENHANCEMENT: French translation updated and now includes email templates.
+(Thanks, Jean-Christophe Michel)
 * ENHANCEMENT: Added the pmpro_is_ready filter.
 This should be used by gateway plugins to set the $pmpro_gateway_ready global variable.
 * ENHANCEMENT: Added pmpro_memberslist_per_page and pmpro_orders_per_page filters to change the default number of items to show on those admin pages.
+* ENHANCEMENT: Added pmpro_new_user and pmpro_new_user_setup hooks to allow for alterring the user creation code at checkout.
+For an example of how to use these see (https://github.com/strangerstudios/paid-memberships-pro/pull/224).
+(Thanks, David Crabill)
+* ENHANCEMENT: Now setting the Stripe API version in the Stripe class.
+(Set to version "2015-07-13" right now.)
+This ensures that Stripe processes PMPro API calls correctly.
+We will update this to the latest versions as they come out and we test PMPro against them.
+You will still need to update the API version in the Account Settings of your Stripe dashboard to versio 2015-07-13 (or later as we update the version we work against) so webhook events originating from Stripe are sent out in the correct format.

 = 1.8.4.4 =
 * BUG: Fixed issue where subscriptions cancelled at Stripe wouldn't cancel the related PMPro membership if the membership was created after updating to v1.8.
 (Thank, Ninjami-Juho)